WesternDeveloperSociety/TangApp/client/README.md

 ### SDK version
 - This app should be using Expo SDK 52, the newest version compatible with Expo Go.
 Install the latest version of Expo if it does not work:

+### npx expo start does not work; EPERM issue
+- This means that expo is not able to update and edit your `.gitignore` when you run `npx expo start` inside client.
+To fix this, allow expo to overwrite changes inside your `.gitignore`, and make sure you have the proper permissions for the file.
+- On Windows: right click on `.gitignore` inside File Explorer, `Properties` -> `Security` -> Make sure user has full control permissions, grant yourself full permissions if not.
+- Then run `npx expo start --clear` to clear cache.

 ```bash
 npm install expo@latest